 - 2. The Deming "chain reaction" theory states that by (a) improving quality, a firm can (b) decrease costs because of less rework, fewer mistakes, delays, and snags, and better use of time and materials, thus (c) improving productivity.
-The firm will therefore be able to (d) capture the market with better quality and lower prices, and thus, not only (e) stay in business, but also (f) provide and create more jobs. - 3.
-As will be explained in more detail in the answer to question 4, below, Deming's System of Profound Knowledge consists of four interrelated parts: (1) appreciation for a system; (2) understanding of variation; (3) theory of knowledge; and (4) psychology.
+The firm will therefore be able to (d) capture the market with better quality and lower prices, and thus, not only (e) stay in business, but also (f) provide and create more jobs.
+Student answers to the second part of the question will vary, based on their readings. - As will be explained in more detail in the answer to question 4, below, Deming's System of Profound Knowledge consists of four interrelated parts: (1) appreciation for a system; (2) understanding of variation; (3) theory of knowledge; and (4) psychology.
 There are a number of ways to classify his 14 Points, which could include these as categories.